Making wealth: precipitating gold from synthetic hydrothermal solutions to understand gold deposition processes

 Specific scientific questions to be addressed

-- What parameters control the rate and resulting particle size of gold co-precipitated with quartz, calcite and pyrite?
+- What parameters control the rate and compositional features of gold co-precipitated with quartz, calcite and pyrite?
 How important is the rate of T, P and chemical changes?

 - Literature survey to establish ranges of parameters underpinning experimental work

 - Laboratory-based synthesis of gold – (other mineral) precipitation using rapid-quench cold seal apparatus and state-of-the-art flow through cells.

 - Characterization of fluids and of the synthetic gold and co-precipitated minerals using SEM, EMP, LA-ICP-MS, EBSD.

 - Characterization of natural gold particles formed in different geological settings by ToF-LA-ICP-MS, atom probe tomography and EBSD.